We cannot calm anxiety, heal from the past, prevent reactivity, tame insecurities or even trust ourselves or others if we don't know how.

 Why focus on learning and skills-building?

-The latest neuropsychological research shows that most emotional and mental health conditions are due to a lack of social-emotional health skills and maladaptive coping behaviors — like people-pleasing, sabotaging, obsessing, depressing, avoiding, blaming and binging.
-This is why understanding the 'why' and 'how' to feel better is imperative part of the therapy process
+The latest neuropsychological research shows that most emotional and mental health conditions are due to a lack of social-emotional health skills and maladaptive coping, 'getting' and 'protecting' behaviors that cause havoc on our lives and relationships — people-pleasing, sabotaging, obsessing, blaming, binging, etc. only to feel depleted, exhausted, stressed and disconnected.

 BRENE BROWN, PhD